awsdocs/amazon-chime-user-guide/doc_source/chime-join-meeting-client.md

 To change your default audio settings for Amazon Chime, choose **File**, **Settings**, **Audio** in the Windows client, or **Amazon Chime**, **Preferences**, **Audio** in the macOS client\.

 If you are the meeting host or delegate for a moderated meeting, the meeting starts automatically as soon as you join\.
 If you have the moderator passcode, choose **Enter moderator passcode** to join as a moderator and start the meeting\.
-For more information, see [Scheduling a Moderated Meeting](moderate-meeting.md)\.
+For more information, see [Scheduling a moderated meeting](moderate-meeting.md)\.

-## Using Headset Call Controls<a name="headset"></a>
+## Using headset call controls<a name="headset"></a>

 When you are signed in to the Amazon Chime client app for Windows or macOS, you can use a compatible headset device to join auto\-call meetings, leave meetings, answer incoming calls, end calls, mute audio, and adjust volume\.